 You know how sometimes you're watching a show and you think, "Hey, isn't that person too young to be a doctor?"
-This is an example of under-aged casting, and it happens when an actor or actress is not actually old enough to be their character, for instance, when a twenty-three-year-old actor plays a character with a PhD.
+This is an example of under-aged casting, and it happens when an actor or actress is not actually old enough to be their character, for instance, when a twenty-two-year-old actor plays a character with a PhD.

 This happens most frequently to characters who are doctors, lawyers, or some other profession that requires a lot of schooling, and actresses tend to be cast in older roles more often than actors.

 This can coincide with Playing Gertrude if the character has a teenage or adult child.
 However, it can also result from Playing Gertrude if the actor or actress portraying the parent is physically too young to have borne the child in question (e.g. a character played by a forty-year-old actress having a thirty-year-old daughter).

 This trope is subverted when the character has actually skipped grades in Canon.
 It is not simply the opposite of Dawson Casting, because it doesn't only require that the actor is younger than the character.
 The actor must be too young to be the character.

 Sometimes applies when the character being played is extremely elderly, such that an actor of equal age, if not retired, would be too physically frail to endure the rigors of a demanding production schedule.

 - In an example where a Playing Gertrude causes this, Angela Lansbury was only three years older than the actor playing her son in the original The Manchurian Candidate.

 - Sally Field played Tom Hanks' mother in Forrest Gump, though she's only ten years older than him.
 Granted, the two didn't share the screen together much since many of her scenes are flashbacks to when he was younger.
 Once it came time for them to act off one another, Field was in old-lady makeup while Hanks was invoking Dawson Casting by playing a man in his 20's.